weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 We will use `foldl` along with our step function `WStep` to write a definition for `W`.

 **Exercise:** Complete the definition of `W` below by replacing the `FIXME` function with an appropriate value to server as an update function. *Hint:* Just plugging in `WStep` won't work.
-Carefully consider the types at play here.
-Also recall that you can *partially* evaluate functions -- for an example this, consider the type that `:t (\x -> (\y -> x + y)) 1234` reports in the interpreter.
+How many parameters does WStep take?
+Right now, our FIXME has two parameters (a and b)...
+Also recall that you can *partially* evaluate functions.
+For example, try checking what `:t (\x -> (\y -> x + y)) 1234` reports in the interpreter.

-with the approprate input
+"Hint: Just plugging in WStep won't work.
+How many parameters does WStep take?
+Right now,  FIXME has two parameters (a and b)..."

 ```
 W :